 The project is managed by a committee comprising representatives of various bird observers and conservation groups (Cumberland Bird Observers Club, Birding NSW, Blue Mountains Bird Observers Club and the NSW Land Rover Owners Club and BirdLife Southern NSW), while funding primarily comes from government grants.

 Since its inception, volunteers have planted: over 146,000 trees and shrubs on 285 hectares of land on 53 properties.
 Additionally, 4 hectares of remnant woodland on two sites have been protected by fencing to exclude stock.
 Planted sites are periodically monitored to assess survival rates and identify any maintenance actions which may be required.
 Planting weekends are held twice a year for individuals interested in contributing to the project.

 During this time, visitors can stay in rented cottages within the valley or neighboring towns, or they can camp at the Glen Davis campground or other sites on private land and national parks within the valley.
 The Capertee Valley provides a spectacular setting for bird-watching and is a great location to enjoy the outdoors.

 The Cowra Woodland Birds Project was initiated to address concerns that woodland birds were declining in rural landscapes in the Cowra district, the Cowra Woodland Birds project conducts quarterly bird surveys, as well as habitat restoration and conservation.

-Managed by BirdLife Australia’s Birds in Backyards program, the Powerful Owl Project educates the community about Powerful Owls, conducts workshops, and encourages the community to monitor breeding pairs of Powerful Owls across Sydney and surrounding districts.
+Managed by BirdLife Australia, the Powerful Owl Project educates the community about Powerful Owls, conducts workshops, and encourages the community to monitor breeding pairs of Powerful Owls across Sydney and surrounding districts.